 Kate Connell and Oscar Melara, collaborating as Book and Wheel, have rooted their practice in Southeast San Francisco since 1996.
 Native San Franciscans, they met as artists in San Francisco’s Mission District, where Oscar co-founded La Raza Silkscreen Center and Kate worked for the Galería de la Raza.
 The name of their collaboration, Book and Wheel, comes from their past professions as a librarian and a bus driver.
 It reflects their interests in artists books, bicycling, and mobile art: art aboard buses and art carts.
 They collaborate with visual and performing artists, writers, libraries, archives and trade unions.
 As long-term union members, they consider the community of colleagues and neighbors they work with as their Laborhood.

-Book and Wheel employs a variety of strategies– mobile cultural platforms (buses, carts) with tours and live events, participatory maps, games, public murals, artists books and a growing regional print portfolio.
-Their projects are designed for all ages and backgrounds.
+Book and Wheel employs various strategies– mobile cultural platforms (buses, carts) with tours and live events, participatory maps, games, public murals and a growing regional print portfolio.
 Their most recent project, Chispa, is an art cart the size of a parade float, which debuted at the Visitation Valley Greenway and appeared again at the 2019 Chispa Autumn Moon Celebration in McLaren Park, both in San Francisco.
 Their pandemic swivel project, We Trade continues the Chispa art trade practice, offering contact-free art trading to promote cultural production during shelter-in-place and into the future.

 Book and Wheel has been supported by the Creative Work Fund, San Francisco Arts Commission, Southern Exposure/Alternative Exposure, Zellerbach Family Foundation, Fleishhacker Foundation and numerous local institutions.
 They were commissioned artists of the 2012 Havana Biennal.
-They’ve been in residence at Blue Mountain Center in New York and their work has appeared in Public Art Review, Race, Poverty and the Environment and the San Francisco Chronicle.
+They’ve been in residence at Blue Mountain Center in New York and their work has appeared in Public Art Review, Race, Poverty and the Environment and the San Francisco Chronicle and on KQED Arts and Culture.

 Between them Connell and Melara have degrees Community Arts Management, Political Science, Library Science and Art History.
 Their individual work has been exhibited at the Smithsonian American Art Museum (Melara’s work is currently in ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now) Berkeley Art Museum, The Alternative Museum, NYC, and LACE, LA, among others.
 Connell founded and directed the Library Exhibition Program at City College of San Francisco, 1998-2017.